When is ITSM automation of benefit?

 This is really a function of points #1 and #2, but it’s important to keep in mind.

-When tasks are performed faster and with fewer errors, the customer experience provided is naturally much better.
+When tasks are performed faster and with fewer errors, the customer experience provided both internal and external to the organisation is naturally much better.
 And when you apply these benefits to tasks that are performed hundreds or even thousands of times each year, that improved customer experience translates to an organisation that runs much more smoothly.

 ITSM automation can save organisations money in two simple ways: